getbem/getbem.github.io/README.md

 ### Deploying

-Merge commits into master or run `npm run yolo`.
+Merge commits into `master` and GitHub actions will do the rest.

 ### License